saranya-s-narayanan/Duelyst2-card-game/README.md

 # Draw Card

-String array of card created for deck in player class corresponding to the player cards, `public void setHand (ActorRef out)` was created which draws 3 cards from the deck in the player hand.
+This was changed to ArrayList `Deck` and `Hand` in the player class for better handling of deck and hand. the `Deck` has 2 sets of card for the players and is created through the `createDeck()` method in player class, `Hand` gets 3 cards from `Deck` at initialization using the `setHand(ActorRef out, int playerID)` method. the cards are removed from the deck whenever a card is drawn using the `drawAnotherCard(ActorRef out, int playerID)` method.

-The end turn class was modified to include `drawAnotherCard(out)` which is defined in the player class.
+The end turn class was modified to include `drawAnotherCard(out, playerID)` to facilitate the drawing of card after endTurn is clicked.

 # OverDraw

 if the hand is full of cards, i.e from position 1-6 then the 7th position will not be drawn on the board, the corresponding card will be deleted from the deck.
-The method has been defined in AppConstants in utils as `deleteCardInDeck` which takes in the array and position as input parameters.
+The method is part of the `drawAnotherCard(out, playerID)` in the player class.

 # Player attack ability